 In all states, it is legal to have your loved one's body at home after they die.
 Georgia does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Georgia Code § 31-10-15 (2018), which allows the "funeral director or person acting as such" to file the death certificate.)

-Georgia law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.
+Georgia law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Georgia has no embalming requirements, and refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.